Erastuskanyatta/Website-vs-Web-app/index.md

 4. Portfolio website

-#### Characteristics Of A website
+#### Characteristics of A website

 A good web designer can Judge a site according to its appearance.
 One of the characteristics that will determine the success of a website is its appearance.
 Let's have a look at some additional website attributes.
  1. ``User friendly``- A website can be operated by almost everybody for it is easy to use and navigate.

 2. ``Attractive and easy for all targeted users`` - This fixture helps in attracting all users and gives them a reason for not choosing another website to visit.

 3. ``Purpose``- What is the objective of the website's appearance?
 A good website should provide a purpose and that purpose should be clear to the user within a short period.
 A user should not take much of his/her time trying to understand the reason for the appearance of a site.

    The unclear purpose may lead to a website not giving back good results.

 4. ``High speed of loading``- Web designers should consider this fixture as not all end-users are patient.
-In today's world, time is a very important resource and nobody would like his/her time to go to waste.
+In this world of time, there is no doubt that time is a very important resource and nobody would like his/her time to go to waste.
 Therefore if a website loads slowly, end-users likely to look for a different website with a high speed.

     There numerous elements that factor into the loading speed of a website, yet everything starts with the hosting quality.
 Always choose a host that loads first and keep end-users happy.

 5. ``Secure``- A good website provides security for both end-users and designers

 #### What is the importance of a website

 1. ``It provides self-service customer support in Business``- If your website support Q&A post, then you can provide a forum where user can have questions about your goods among themselves.
 Other users can provide answers to the questions.

    This can make things a lot quicker for your clients and make your client service office more effective.

 2. ``Website shows Professionalism``- Imagine you are dealing with a supplier whom you want to buy goods from, and this supplier doesn't have a website.
 I am very sure you would not have a second thought looking for another supplier with a website.
 This gives an impression that that supplier or company is not well managed.

    Why would an end-user purchase from a supplier or company without a website?
 Most end-users have a bad opinion of suppliers without a website and they consider them as unprofessional.

 3. ``It gives opportunities abroad``- If you have a website, you create an opportunity for everyone worldwide to find you.
 If you're selling your product online, you end up having more market compared to a business person selling locally.
 This will in turn increase the profit.